omics-datascience/BioAPI/README.md

 - Method: POST

-- Required query params: A body in Json format with the following content
+- Params: A body in Json format with the following content
     -  `genes_ids` : list of identifiers that you want to get your approved symbols

 - Success Response: